vivCoding/vBlocker/README.md

 # vBlocker
 Simple browser extension that blocks user from accessing specified domains with a password.

 This extension uses manifest v3.
+If you are looking for the manifest v2 version (which is [soon to be deprecated](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/)), go to the [manifest_v2 branch](https://github.com/vivCoding/vBlocker/tree/manifest_v2)

 [Watch demo](https://youtu.be/RSFkTDDa0gQ)